 Sturgis sixth grader Bennett Gordon recently read a statistic that surprised, and disappointed, him: only about 35% of people recycle, even though 94% of Americans say they support recycling.
-So, Gordon, who has been a 4-H member for five years, is on a mission to encourage others – especially students – to take action and begin recycling.
+So, Bennett, who has been a 4-H member for five years, is on a mission to encourage others – especially students – to take action and begin recycling.

-This winter, Gordon began his efforts by collecting gently used shoes at his middle school for the Soles 4 Souls program which sends the shoes to disaster relief areas and developing countries.
-Gordon shared information about the program in his school announcements and collected over 100 pairs in one month.
+This winter, Bennett began his efforts by collecting gently used shoes at his middle school for the Soles 4 Souls program which sends the shoes to disaster relief areas and developing countries.
+Bennett shared information about the program in his school announcements and collected over 100 pairs in one month.
 County 4-H offices across South Dakota are collecting shoes for the program, as well!
 (To donate, contact a local 4-H youth or 4-H program advisor.

 “How I can make the world a better place through recycling.”

-Gordon hopes that by thinking about the topic of recycling, more students and their families will be committed to recycling within their home and communities.
+Bennett hopes that by thinking about the topic of recycling, more students and their families will be committed to recycling within their home and communities.

 Essays should include:

 - grade in school